Consecutive vs. Concurrent Sentences: All You Need To Know

 While predicting how a judge will rule is not always possible, some factors can impact your chances of receiving a concurrent sentence over a consecutive sentence.

 Judges usually look at the nature of your crime, prior criminal history, and circumstances surrounding the crime when making decisions regarding sentencing.
-For example, suppose you are convicted of multiple crimes, but you don’t have a prior conviction.
+For example, suppose you are convicted of multiple crimes but don’t have a prior conviction.
 In that case, you might successfully argue for a concurrent sentence instead of consecutive sentences.

 Aggravating Factors Affecting Consecutive and Concurrent Sentencing